Employing a private tutor

 Before engaging a private tutor, we advise you to:

-- ask for (and check) at least two professional references which are less than three years old, qualification certificates
+• ask for (and check) at least two professional references which are less than three years old, and qualification certificates

-- ask when was the last time they undertook safeguarding training
+• ask when they last undertook safeguarding training

 If the tutor is employed at a school, you can also ask for a reference from the school’s head teacher.